Why do Businesses use Data Centers?

 For further streamlining and better ease of use, Kisi’s access control systems and products are compatible with a number of IAM software solutions.

-- Choose building materials with security and protection in mind (i.e. thick concrete walls, limited amounts of windows)
+- If you are physically building the room, select building materials with security and protection in mind (i.e. thick concrete walls, limited amounts of windows).

-- Limit the number of entry points and have surveillance in place to carefully monitor who enters the facility and when
+- Limit the number of entry points and have surveillance in place to carefully monitor who enters the facility and when.
+A solution for this would be to choose CCTV cameras, ideally paired with an access control system.

 - Ensure that the data center has access to two sources of utilities, such as electricity and water, in the event of an outage or emergency.